 Brazil has enacted sectoral plans to reduce emissions in other sectors of the economy, including the Mitigation and Adaptation to Climate Change for a Low-Carbon Emission Agriculture (ABC Plan), the Steel Industry Plan, the Low Carbon Emission Economy in the Manufacturing Industry Plan, The Sectoral Transport and Urban Mobility Plan and the Low-Carbon Emission Mining Plan.
 Most of those policies, however, are still not part of national development planning or are outdated and are not explicitly included in our current policy projections emissions pathway.

-To peak and then rapidly decrease emissions, as required by the Paris Agreement, Brazil will need to reverse its current trend of weakening climate policy, by sustaining and strengthening policy implementation in the forestry sector and accelerating mitigation action in other sectors— including a reversal of present plans to expand fossil fuel energy sources.
+To peak and then rapidly decrease emissions, as required to limit warming to 1.5°C, Brazil will need to reverse its current trend of weakening climate policy, by sustaining and strengthening policy implementation in the forestry sector and accelerating mitigation action in other sectors— including a reversal of present plans to expand fossil fuel energy sources.

 The most alarming driver of the recent growth in Brazil’s emissions is deforestation, driven by a continued roll-back of forest protection policies that are enabling ever higher illegal deforestation rates (INPE-EM, 2020; SEEG, 2020).
 Brazil had a 2020 commitment to reduce deforestation in the Amazon by 80% from 1996-2005 levels.
 Not only was this not achieved, but emissions have risen (Silva Junior et al. 2021).
 The target was to limit deforestation to 3,925 km2 in 2020, but official data from PRODERS/INPE measured deforestation of 10,851 km2 (SEEG, 2021).
 The last NDC update included a target of reducing illegal deforestation to zero in the Amazon by 2028.
 In order to achieve the new goal, Brazil needs to implement stronger measures.